-The proposed project is being completed using a combination of state and federal funds and is being developed in accordance with Federal Highway Administration (FHWA) guidelines.
-DOT&PF is conducting design development with input from the public as well as local, state and federal agencies, including the Alaska Railroad Corporation, Alaska Departments of Natural Resources and Fish and Game, Chugach State Park, National Parks Service, U.S. Army Corps of Engineers, Anchorage Fire Department, and others.
+The proposed project is being advanced using a combination of state and federal funds and is being developed in accordance with FHWA guidelines.
+DOT&PF is conducting environmental analyses, preparing environmental documentation, and developing the design with input from the public as well as local, state, and federal agencies, including ARRC, DNR, Alaska Department of Fish and Game (ADF&G), National Parks Service, U.S. Army Corps of Engineers, Anchorage Fire Department, and others.

 The environmental review, consultation, and other actions required by applicable Federal environmental laws for this project are being, or have been, carried out by DOT&PF pursuant to 23 U.S.C.
 327 and a Memorandum of Understanding dated November 3, 2017, executed by FHWA and DOT&PF.